PutridHypo/BitCamp2023_Disaster-harsat/Disaster_PS1/README.md

    2. **Clues:**
       - Think about creating an application that guarantees aid goes to the right people during a crisis.
 This system should keep data safe, track aid in real-time, and make sure aid is used efficiently.

-if you seeing this then you are ...